angular-schule/website-articles/blog/2024-11-effect-afterrendereffect/README.md

 When `afterRenderEffect()` is initially called, all registered effects execute once in sequence.
 However, for any effect to run again, it must be marked as "dirty" due to a change in signal dependencies.
-This dependency-based system helps Angular to optimize performance by preventing redundant executions.
+This dependency-based system helps Angular optimize performance by preventing redundant executions.

-For a effect to be marked "dirty" and eligible to rerun, it must establish a dependency on a signal that changes.
+For an effect to be marked "dirty" and eligible to rerun, it must establish a dependency on a signal that changes.
-If a effect does not track any signals, or if the tracked signals remain unchanged, the effect won't be marked as dirty, and its code will not re-execute.
+If the effect does not track any signals, or if the tracked signals remain unchanged, the effect won't be marked as dirty, and its code will not re-execute.

 There are two main ways to establish dependencies in `afterRenderEffect()`: